YapengZheng/network_formation_NTU/README.md

 ### Citation
 Please cite
-"Estimation and Inference in Dyadic Network Formation Models with Nontransferable Utilities" 2024, working paper, by Ming Li, Zhentao Shi and Yapeng Zheng if you are willing to use our data.
+"Estimation and Inference in Dyadic Network Formation Models with Nontransferable Utilities" 2024, working paper, by Ming Li, Zhentao Shi and Yapeng Zheng if you are willing to use our codes, Thank you!